The Reference Shelf · Doneness, not safety theater

 Temperature continues to rise during resting

-These temperatures are based on USDA guidelines for food safety.
+These temperatures draw on USDA FSIS safe minimums and the FDA Food Code.
 Always use a calibrated instant-read thermometer and follow proper food handling practices.
-When in doubt, cook to higher temperatures.
-This guide is for reference only and does not replace professional food safety training.
+When in doubt, cook to the higher line.
+This guide is reference material, not a food-safety certification.

 Browse Cooking Categories